 Transcripts of the student's academic record are available electronically through the Baker College website.
 Transcripts will be considered official only if they are sent directly to the institution or business designated in writing by the student through electronic submission.
 All transcripts will be noted as "Official Transcript."
-Student copies will be noted as "Issued to Student."
-Each will have the print date and the College's official name noted.
+Each transcript will have the print date and the College's official name noted.
 Official transcripts cannot be hand delivered.
 Transcript fees are delineated on the request form.
 Student working copies are also available by accessing the Baker College website at baker.edu.